Skip to content

 For an interpreter working 40 hours/month:

-Interpreter Phone calls
+Interpreter Phone calls + any audio

-Google Meet Video only
+Google Meet Video meetings only

 Choose Google Meet if